Greek Organization Requirements

 Recognition Policies and Procedures

-Kenyon College acknowledges that fraternities, sororities, and societies can have a positive impact on the educational and social experiences of members and others in the campus community.
-For this to happen, there must be consistency between College goals and those of individual fraternal organizations.
+Kenyon College acknowledges that fraternities, sororities and societies can have a positive impact on the educational and social experiences of members and others in the campus community.
+For this to happen, there must be consistency between College goals and those of individual Greek organizations.
 The College has a tradition of encouraging individual development through self-government by student groups.
 Fraternities, sororities, and societies recognized by the College will be expected to create and maintain a governance system, which fosters individual and group growth and responsibility.

 Recognition is the formal process by which the College agrees that a Greek organization may function on campus, enroll members, and identify with the College.
 As is the case with College affiliation with any externally incorporated organization, chapters are expected to maintain congruence of goals and standards with those of the College, disclose principles of the organization, and provide mechanisms for accountability.